GEO2043 : Key Methods for Human Geographers

 Assessment Rationale And Relationship

-• The portfolio on Qualitative Methods provides students with the opportunity to explore two (out of a possible four) different research methods, asking them to consider the specificity of that method, the practicalities of conducting research using that method (for which they draw on exercises conducted during small group teaching) and on their understanding of specific aspects of that method.
+• The portfolio on Qualitative Methods provides students with the opportunity to explore two (from a selection of) different research methods, asking them to consider the specificity of that method, the practicalities of conducting research using that method (for which they draw on exercises conducted during small group teaching) and on their understanding of specific aspects of that method.

 • The Portfolio on Quantitative Methods asks students to write on a continuous project built up over the course of the sessions on a quantitative approach, using methods and techniques introduced in lectures.
 This assessment is designed to test students on their understanding of the concepts and techniques of quantitative approach introduced in this module and applying these techniques critically to real-world datasets.
 The report requires students to engage with relevant literatures, drawing both on textbooks and research articles, and asks students to construct an argument through hypotheses testing and synthesising ideas from different sources.